-The goal of the Snohomish Health District Tuberculosis Program is to stop the spread of tuberculosis (TB).
+The goal of the Snohomish County Health Department Tuberculosis Program is to stop the spread of tuberculosis (TB).
 We help providers understand TB testing and treatment guidelines.
 To report a suspected case of tuberculosis, contact our TB Program immediately.

 - TB Program

 - Positive TB Tests in Employees

 We partner with other healthcare agencies and providers in Snohomish County to:

 - Investigate all reports of suspected TB

 - Make sure that patients with active TB are isolated, treated, and cured

 - Observe patients with active TB taking their daily medications (directly observed therapy or DOT)